SSO - OpenID Connect#

 Sessions#

-Identity provider manages the user session.
-Bacularis manages its own PHP session that is different from the identity provider session.
-To provide SSO functionality, both sessions cooperate together.
+The identity provider manages the user session.
+Bacularis maintains its own PHP session, which is separate from the IdP session.
+To enable SSO, both sessions must work together.

-Please check the ID token lifespan value (token TTL) on the identity provider side and compare it with the PHP session expiration time which you can find in the PHP php.ini configuration file.
-The directive responsible for that is named session.gc_maxlifetime.
-For example, if ID token expiration time is 60 minutes, you can set the PHP session time to 65 minutes (3900 seconds) or longer, as in the example below:
+Check the ID token lifespan (TTL) on the IdP side and compare it with the PHP session timeout in php.ini.
+The relevant directive is session.gc_maxlifetime.
+For example, if the ID token expires in 60 minutes, set the PHP session to 65 minutes (3900 seconds), like so:

 session.gc_maxlifetime = 3900